-An introduction to the practice of sculpture in a contemporary and historical context.
-A series of directed projects will address various material and technical processes such as construction, modeling, casting and carving.
-Other projects will focus primarily on conceptual and critical strategies over material concerns.
-By the end of the course, students will have developed a strong understanding of basic principles of contemporary sculpture and have acquired basic skills and knowledge of materials and techniques.
-Further, students will be expected to have formed an awareness of conceptual and critical issues in current sculptural practice, establishing a foundation for continued training and self-directed work in sculpture and other artistic disciplines.
-Two three-hour class meetings per week.
+An exploration of three-dimensional concepts, form, expression and aesthetics.
+In a series of directed projects students will encounter a range of materials and technical processes including construction, modeling and carving.
+Projects will include conceptual and critical strategies integrated with material concerns.
+By the end of the course students will have developed a strong understanding of basic principles of contemporary sculpture and acquired the skills and technical knowledge of materials to create accomplished works of three-dimensional expression.
+Students will develop an awareness of conceptual and critical issues in current and historical sculptural practice, establishing a foundation for continued training and self-directed work in sculpture and other artistic disciplines.

 An introduction to black-and-white still photography.
 The basic elements of photographic technique will be taught as a means to explore both general pictorial structure and photography’s own unique visual language.
 Emphasis will be centered less on technical concerns and more on investigating how images can become vessels for both ideas and deeply human emotions.
 Weekly assignments, weekly critiques, readings, and slide lectures about the work of artist-photographers, one short paper, and a final portfolio involving an independent project of choice.
 Two three-hour meetings per week.